chinshr/wakanda-cloud-deployment-guide/deployment-guide.md

 Let's do that and navigate to your Azure Portal, bring up the Azure manager at

     http://manage.windowsazure.com/

 select the "Virtual Machines" tab on the left, and click on "+ New" on the  bottom left menu, select Virtual Machine again and proceed with "From Gallery" in the selection.

 From the list, choose

     "Windows Server 2008 R2 SP1 July 2012"

 and hit Next.

 You are then brought to the "VM Configuration" page of wizard.
 Choose a virtual machine name, e.g. Win8Server1, along with a password (confirm password) and select

     "Medium (2 cores, 3.5 GB Memory)"

 and hit Next.

 Note: At this point, Wakanda requires a two core CPU (or higher) on Windows to run properly.
-A smaller, e.g. 1 GB memory, or higher, configuration is sufficient.
+A smaller, e.g. 1 GB memory, or higher, configuration not enough right now.

 At VM Mode, select